mjansson/mdns/README.md

 To read query responses use `mdns_query_recv`.
 All records received since last call will be piped to the callback supplied in the function call.
 If `query_id` parameter is non-zero the function will filter out any response with a query ID that does not match the given query ID.
 The entry type will be one of `MDNS_ENTRYTYPE_ANSWER`, `MDNS_ENTRYTYPE_AUTHORITY` and `MDNS_ENTRYTYPE_ADDITIONAL`.

+Note that a socket opened for one-shot queries from an emphemeral port will not recieve any unsolicited answers (announces) as these are sent as a multicast on port 5353.

 ### Service

 To listen for incoming DNS-SD requests and mDNS queries the socket can be opened/setup on the default interface by passing 0 as socket address in the call to the socket open/setup functions (the socket will receive data from all network interfaces).
 Then call `mdns_socket_listen` either on notification of incoming data, or by setting blocking mode and calling `mdns_socket_listen` to block until data is available and parsed.